sireliah/dragit/README.md

 ## TODOs:
 - crashes when no network interface is available
-- TransferCommand::Accept should specify which file should be accepted
 - add timeout on the Accept/Deny event
 - implement error events
 - fix the outbound memory issue (consumes too much memory on file reading)